microsoft/MixedReality-GraphicsTools-Unreal/Docs/ProximityLights.md

 7. Finally it's time to add a proximity light to the level.
     * From the "Place Actors" panel drop a `GTProximityLight` actor into the level.
     * Move the `GTProximityLight` actor around until it hovers near the surface of the the `Sphere` actor.
 You will now see the proximity light illuminate the surface with a blue-purple gradient.
 (1)
     * Try experimenting with different proximity light colors by changing the center, middle, and outer colors in the details panel of the proximity light.
-Or, try changing the size of proximity light via the near or far radii.
+Or, try changing the size of proximity light via projected radius.
     * If you want to hide the proximity light without removing the actor you can uncheck the "Visible" flag under the "Rendering" properties.

     ![Actor Complete](Images/ProximityLight/ProximityLightActorComplete.png)